The Fastest way to Push a Man Away

 As Nelson Mandela once said: blame is drinking the poison and expecting your enemy to die.

-Blame, and pointing the finger feels good for a moment – but it’s like bad eating habits.
-It feels great to eat that chocolate or that tub of ice cream every time you’re feeling bad and need a chocolate fix – but when you’re fat and your skin is breaking out and you feel unattractive – it doesn’t feel so good then, does it?
+But it’s like bad eating habits.
+It feels great to eat that chocolate or that tub of ice cream every time you’re feeling bad and need a chocolate fix.

 I know from personal experience.

-It feels (convincingly) good to blame a man or go to him and repeatedly try to make sure he gets the point that he’s not doing things the way you want him to or to bring him down for not meeting your standard – until you end up with a man you can’t respect because you’ve emasculated him so much, and made him feel like he’s trapped – or until he leaves you, cheats on you or he puts his work above you (which is what most men would do) – a place where he feels he can succeed.
+For those of us who have a habit of pushing men away, it feels (convincingly) good to pull love away, blame a man or go to him and repeatedly try to make sure he gets the point that he’s not doing things the way you want him to or to bring him down for not meeting your standard.

 If your goal is to feel good about yourself in the MOMENT or just to get something for yourself (selfishly) – you’ll blame and criticize and point out everything he’s doing to make the situation bad, or to make life hard for you.